-- You didn't itemize deductions, or - The amounts on Schedule B, lines 3 through 5, are zero.
+• You didn't itemize deductions; or

+• The amounts on Schedule B, lines 3 through 5, are zero.

-Otherwise, complete lines 11 through 38 and enter on line 7 the amount from line 38 (or, if applicable, line 14 of the worksheet).
+Otherwise, complete lines 11 through 38 and enter on line 7 the amount from line 38 (or, if applicable, line 12 of the Itemized Deductions Limitation Worksheet).